Self-Augmented Robot Trajectory: Efficient Imitation Learning via Safe Self-augmentation with Demonstrator-annotated Precision: Introduction

 Imitation learning (IL) has emerged as a compelling technique for robot automation that allows agents to acquire skills from human demonstrations rather than explicit programming \cite{osa2018algorithmic}.
 This approach has demonstrated remarkable success across a range of robotic tasks and does not require a predefined model of the environment \cite{o2024rtx, kim2025openvla}.

 Despite these advantages, many existing IL methods depend on extensive datasets of human demonstrations, the collection of which is both labor intensive and time consuming \cite{o2024rtx, kim2025openvla}.
 To mitigate this bottleneck, recent efforts have explored robotic data augmentation, that is, automatically expanding the training set by allowing robots to explore and generate supplementary data \cite{ho2016gail,papagiannis2022sil,ankile2024juicer,papagiannis2025miles}.
 Although this strategy can effectively reduce the need for human involvement, methods based on random exploration are ill-suited to clearance-limited tasks, where uninformed movements often lead to collisions and necessitate manual environment resets, as illustrated in \fref{fig:idea}.
 As a result, the overall human effort may not be significantly reduced.
 Addressing these issues often requires additional assumptions regarding the environment or task structure, which limit the general applicability of IL.
+Addressing these issues often requires additional environmental or structural assumptions, limiting the generality of IL.
+For example, Papagiannis et al.~\cite{papagiannis2025miles} reduce collisions by constraining exploration to a narrow, fixed region around each waypoint—effective for ensuring safety near contact-critical areas but overly restrictive in open spaces, leading to inefficient exploration.
+This motivates the development of a method that achieves a better balance between safety and efficiency across varying task conditions.

-To overcome these limitations, the self-augmented robot trajectory (SART) is proposed, which is a safe and efficient imitation learning framework that enables policy learning from a single human demonstration augmented by automatically generated data within explicitly annotated precision boundaries, as illustrated in \fref{fig:idea}.
+To this end, the self-augmented robot trajectory (SART) is proposed, which is a safe and efficient imitation learning framework that enables policy learning from a single human demonstration augmented by automatically generated data within explicitly annotated precision boundaries, as illustrated in \fref{fig:idea}.
 In SART, a human expert provides a single demonstration trajectory for the task and annotates safety regions—represented as spheres—at each key waypoint.
 These regions define the permissible operating space for the robot's end effector, allowing autonomous augmentation, which is both safe and effective.
 Extensive evaluations in both simulation and real-world manipulation tasks demonstrate that SART achieves substantially higher success rates than baselines, while also reducing the overall human duration required for dataset collection.

 In summary, the primary contributions are as follows: \begin{itemize} \item Self-augmented robot trajectory (SART) is introduced, which is a framework that enables robots to safely augment their own training data within human-annotated spatial boundaries derived from a single demonstration. \item By autonomously generating diverse trajectories within these safe boundaries, SART efficiently expands the demonstration dataset and yields more robust policies than those trained on human demonstrations alone. \item Extensive evaluations in both simulation and physical robot experiments show that SART improves learning efficiency and achieves higher success rates than fully human-supervised baselines in clearance-limited tasks (\eg peg-in-hole, door opening, and lid opening). \end{itemize}